Targeting the DNA Damage Response for Cancer Therapeutics Conference

 Grants

-Your application should include your name, organisation, career level, an abstract for talk or poster consideration, and a short summary answering the below questions (no more than 50-100 words per question).
+Your application should include your name, organisation, career level, an abstract for poster consideration, and a short summary answering the below questions (no more than 50-100 words per question).

 • What cutting edge aspects of your work will you share at the meeting?